Miramar's Fence Company — We Know This City

 We schedule and pass the final inspection.
 Your permit is closed and you receive your warranty documentation.

-HOA Approvals Aren't Always Easy — We Know Exactly What They Need
+HOA Approvals Aren't Always Easy — We Give You Exactly What Yours Needs

 HOA approvals are not always as easy as they should be.
-We know what they need from you to get approved — and we handle it so you don't have to chase anyone down.
+We know what they need from you to get approved — and we get you those documents fast so your submission is easy.
+You submit to your HOA, and we're ready to build the moment you're approved.

 Every HOA requires proof of a valid contractor license.
 We provide ours immediately — Broward County License #U-22428.